ikitlab/rails-maker/README.md

 ### Thanks

-All of the contributors to the many awesome open source projects that make up prologue and allow us to do our job everyday.
+All of the contributors to the many awesome open source projects that make up rails-maker and allow us to do our job everyday.
 Also, thanks go out to the crew at thoughtbot for writing suspenders.
 It's what gave us the idea to package up our templates into a gem in the first place.